-Below is a list of some pros and cons of buying an old/used tennis racket rather than buying a brand new racket.
+Below is a list of some pros and cons of buying old/used frames rather than buying a brand new one.

-- If you are on a budget, you can save a lot of money by buying a used tennis racket
+- If you are on a budget, you can save a lot of money by buying a used frame

-- Allows you to play with older tennis racket models that aren’t sold new anymore e.g. Roger Federer’s old Racket the Wilson Six One 90
+- Allows you to play with older models that aren’t sold new anymore e.g. Roger Federer’s old Wilson Six One 90

-- A slightly used tennis racket can give you the same power and feel as a new tennis racket at a fraction of the cost.
+- A slightly used frame can give you the same power and feel as a new one at a fraction of the cost.

-- If you are buying online, it can be difficult to spot hairline cracks and other issues that may mean the tennis racket is not playable anymore
+- If you are buying online, it can be difficult to spot hairline cracks and other issues that may mean the frame is not playable anymore

-- Unlike a new racket, you are unlikely to be able to demo the racket before purchasing an old racket
+- Unlike a new racket, you are unlikely to be able to demo an old racket before purchasing it

-- Often secondhand rackets have chipped paint and/or scuff marks which can make the tennis racket look ugly.
+- Often secondhand frames have chipped paint and/or scuff marks which can make them look ugly.

-What to look for when purchasing a used tennis racket
+What to look for when purchasing a used racket

 1. Chipped Paint

-One of the easiest things to spot is chipped paint on an old tennis racket.
+One of the easiest things to spot is chipped paint on an old frame.

-Although this should not affect the playability of the racket, it may be a sign that the player that had the racket previously was not very careful when playing with it.
+Although this should not affect the playability of the racket, it may be a sign that the previous owner was not very careful when playing with it.

-Generally speaking, if you see chipped paint on a racket then it isn’t a big deal as this is to be expected from a second-hand racket (especially if the tennis racket is a few years old).
+Generally speaking, if you see chipped paint then it isn’t a big deal as this is to be expected from a second-hand frame (especially if it is a few years old).

 2. Damaged Head Guard

-I find that the level of wear on the head guard is a good barometer of how rough the previous player was with the racket.
+I find that the level of wear and tear on the head guard is a good barometer of how rough the previous player was with the frame.

-My recommendation would be to look for a tennis racket that doesn’t have too much wear on it.
+My recommendation would be to look for a frame that doesn’t have too much wear and tear on it.

-You can get a replacement head guard but If I see a racket with a lot of scuff marks on it then I usually avoid buying these rackets.
+You can get a replacement head guard easily enough but If I see a head guard with a lot of scuff marks on it then I usually avoid buying it.